moccajoghurt/MemWars/AttackServices/SystemProcessInjectionAttack/README.md

 - A file mapping is created, which serves as communication interface between lsass.exe and the client

 - So that lsass.exe has no HANDLE on a file mapping (this is a detection vector), the file mapping is opened in the shellcode, the address of the file mapping is written to the memory of lsass.exe and the HANDLE is closed again.
-To ensure that file mapping continues to exist, explorer.exe is captured and a HANDLE for file mapping is created there permanently.
+To ensure that file mapping continues to exist, explorer.exe is captured and a HANDLE for the file mapping is created there permanently.
 Thus the file mapping remains without the client or lsass.exe needing a HANDLE to it.
 A pointer to the file mapping is sufficient for communication.

 - The installer looks for zeroed executable memory inside lsass.exe where it can write shellcode.
-- To execute the shellcode in lsass.exe, an existing thread of lsass.exe is captured, which is unnecessary.
-The dispensable threads include "samsrv.dll", "msvcrt.dll" and "crypt32.dll".
+- To execute the shellcode in lsass.exe, an existing unnecessary thread of lsass.exe is captured.
+The dispensable threads execute the modules "samsrv.dll", "msvcrt.dll" and "crypt32.dll".
 Creating a new thread on lsass.exe would be another detection vector.
 - After the installer is finished, the infiltrated shellcode of lsass.exe is constantly executed by one of the threads.
 - The shellcode continuously checks one bit within the file mapping to check if a new command has arrived from the client.